Walter C. Alvarez: Biography

-His father was Luis F. Alvarez, who worked as a physician in California and Hawaii and developed a method for the better diagnosis of macular leprosy.
-His sister was California artist and oil painter Mabel Alvarez.

 Alvarez was married to the former Harriet Skidmore Smythe and the couple had four children: Gladys, Luis, Robert and Bernice.
 Luis later became a Nobel Prize-winning physicist.
 His grandson is Walter Alvarez, a Professor of Geology at the University of California, Berkeley.

 Beginning after his retirement in 1951, Alvarez began writing a medical column which soon became syndicated throughout North America in hundreds of daily and weekly newspapers.
 The Walter C. Alvarez Memorial Award is named in his honor and is presented to a member or nonmember of the American Medical Writers Association to honor excellence in communicating health care developments and concepts to the public.
+He worked to make his findings more understandable for the public.
 He is most notable for his enlightened approach to homosexuality and his efforts to educate the medical profession and the broader public about the topic.
 He is regarded as an ally of the homophile movement in the 1950s-1970s.

 Alvarez' syndrome, a syndrome of hysterical or neurotic abdominal bloating without any excess of gas in the digestive tract, and Alvarez-waves, painless uterine contractions occurring during the length of pregnancy, are named after him.

 Alvarez was the first to investigate electric activity of a stomach and, thereby, became the founder of a new diagnostic gastroenterology branch — electrogastrography.
+Aside from that, he also was among some of the first doctors in the world to emphasize the weight and significance of food allergy.

 He died in California in 1978.

 His personal papers are held by Lane's Archives and Special Collections.

+Alvarez' syndrome

+Alvarez' syndrome is a medical disorder in which the abdomen becomes bloated without any obvious reason, such as intestinal gas.
+It may be caused when the muscles of the superior abdominal wall contract and push the contents of the abdomen inferiorly and anteriorly.
+It may be a psychogenic disorder.
+It was discovered by and named by Alvarez in the late 1940s.